jalispran/stackedit-markdown/springboot-elasticsearch-docker-compose.md

 3. Getting elasticsearch to run is amazingly easy with docker

-Just got to the elastic search website and you will find a `docker run` command for a single node dev deployment and a `docker compose` for a more elaborate 3 node cluster setup.
+Just go to the elastic search website and you will find a `docker run` command for a single node dev deployment and a `docker compose` for a more elaborate 3 node cluster setup.
 I did the best of both and selected single node deployment with docker compose.

 4. Dockerizing Spring Boot is once you know what not to do